takiwaki/RayleighTaylorInstability/RTSMHYD2D/README.md

 The output is saved in `output/`.
 ### 2D plots and animation.
 If you need 2D snapshots, use the following command.
-Using output/rtp*.dat (Radial and Theta Pofile), image files are made and save as figures/*.png (e.g., dnt00050.png).
+Using output/den*.dat, image files are made and save as figures/den*.png.

+    gnuplot rttpro.plt
+    ls figures/
+    display dnt00050.png

+All snapshots are made by the following command.

     make 2Dsnaps